GenAI-CUEE/Statistical-Learning-EE575-Y2024/Lab1/readme.md

   - can apply the evaluation scores for selecting the best configuration for a linear regression model.

 #### Assignment sheet
-  - Download the [Google doc](https://docs.google.com/document/d/1fSAkG4Smzvuzhv4LZpc48LYRIDp825EPDRx3-HzdIeo/edit?tab=t.0) and answer all the questions. \
+  - Download the [Google doc: Lab1](https://docs.google.com/document/d/1fSAkG4Smzvuzhv4LZpc48LYRIDp825EPDRx3-HzdIeo/edit?tab=t.0) and answer all the questions. \
     Please download them as a PDF file and rename it from `Lab1.pdf` to `Lab1_G1.pdf`.

   - Q1.
 We have partially implement a cross-validation framework.
 Your task is to complete the function called `single_fold_operation`.
 You have to